guilherssousa/vsc2wt/README.md

-# Visual Studio Code to Microsoft Terminal Theme Converter
+# Visual Studio Code to Windows Terminal Theme Converter

-As the name explains, this is a helper tool taht lets your convert your favorite Visual Studio Code themes to Microsoft Terminal color schemes.
+As the name explains, this is a helper tool taht lets your convert your favorite Visual Studio Code themes to Windows Terminal color schemes.

 ## Roadmap